How Apple brilliantly used a 100‑year‑old persuasion strategy

-This can take two forms:
+You can take two approaches:

-1. Show the work that went into inventing the product.
+- Show the work that went into inventing the product.

-2. Show the work that goes into creating each individual product.
+- Show the work that goes into creating each individual product.

 For example, if you were selling Rolex watches, you could tell the story of how the watch was designed, or you could describe the painstaking process by which each individual watch is manufactured.
 Or you could do both.

-Advertising legend Claude Hopkins used this strategy to revolutionize the sales of Schlitz beer in the early 1900s.
+Advertising legend Claude Hopkins used the strategy to revolutionize the sales of Schlitz beer in the early 1900s.
 He did so simply by being the first to describe how beer was made.
 He toured Schlitz’s operations and noted down all the interesting aspects of the company’s process.
 In particular, he highlighted those that supported Schlitz’s main claim: that its beer was pure.
 The campaign was a huge success.
 Within a few months, Schlitz went from fifth place to being tied for first in the market.

 Unlike in the Schlitz example, Apple’s manufacturing techniques do appear to be unique to Apple, which makes the video even more effective.

-Why does it work?
+Why does the strategy work?

-This strategy works for several reasons:
+The strategy works for several reasons:

 It adds credibility to your claims.
 When you describe the work that went into creating a product, you are providing supporting evidence for the product’s features.
 Many breweries were claiming that their beer was pure, but Schlitz was the first to give justification as to why its beer was pure.

-2. It is concrete.
+It’s concrete.
 People struggle to think in terms of abstract concepts.
 “Pure” is a vague, abstract concept, whereas “beer being dripped over frigid pipes in a plate-glass room” is concrete.

-3. It tells a story.
+It tells a story.
 People respond well to stories.
 Stories can be considered the “native programming language” of the human brain.

-4. It gives you something new to say.
+It gives you something new to say.
 In some mature markets, it’s hard to think of anything new that can be said about a product.

-5. It gives you something to say when the product’s benefits or features are not easily discernible.
+It gives you something to say when the product’s benefits or features are not easily discernible.
 If you’re selling bottled water or luxury watches, it’s hard for prospects to discern the benefits—and the benefits themselves aren’t even particularly interesting.
 The background story can be the most compelling aspect of the product.

-6. It can give “romance” to the product.
+It can give “romance” to the product.
 People love to associate objects with romantic pasts.
 For example, which guitar player would not like to play Jimi Hendrix’s guitar?
 Don’t underestimate the power of romance in your copy, particularly if you’re selling something that doesn’t have many logical benefits.

-So, how can you use this strategy?
+How can you use the strategy?

-- Presumably, you go to extreme lengths to create these benefits.
-Would your prospects be impressed if they could see the work that went into creating the product or service?
+- List the main benefits of your product or service.
+Presumably, you go to extreme lengths to create them.
+Would your prospects be impressed if they could see the work that went into their creation?

 - Bring your process to life.
 Tell the story.
 Feature the people who worked on it—and show the passion behind it.

-When will this strategy not work?
+When will the strategy not work?